joakimwennergren/Gyro-framework/README.md

 Gyro is a framework to make 3D visual effects.

-It's a collboration between @joakimwennergren and ...
+It's a collboration between @joakimwennergren and @klorex

 ## Target
 For now the target is windows platform.